4/5

 Why You Should Not Take This Innocence Test

-If you feel like you cannot take this test with a healthy dose of irony and skepticism, skip it and move on to some other great Personality Test.
+If you can’t take it with a heavy dose of irony and skepticism, skip it and try another personality test instead.

-Interestingly, 60% of respondents score between 75 and 91 points, which is typical for people under the age of 25.
-Where will you fall on the spectrum?
+About 60% of quiz takers score between 75 and 91 total points, which is common for people under 25.
+Where will you land?

 1. Publicly cursed at your teacher?